jagoncalves14/allocate-reviewers/README.md

 "Preferable Reviewers".
 - If the number of "Preferable Reviewers" is less than the "Reviewer Number", reviewers will be the ones in "Preferable Reviewers", plus the ones that be picked randomly from the rest of developers.

+"Indexes" (only used in the rotation script): is used to store indexes of the current allocation.

 ## Environment variables
 CREDENTIAL_FILE: the name of the json file contains credential in json format.
 The script needs this credential to be